ayumu0622/UCBData100-1stSolutionMLModel/README.md

 ## Overview

-This is the first-place solution for Project A2 in the Data 100 course at UC Berkeley, distinguished among submissions from over 1000 students.
+This is the first-place solution for Project A2 in the Data 100 course at UC Berkeley, distinguished among submissions from **over 1000 students**.
 The challenge was to develop a machine learning model that predicts housing prices with high accuracy, employing advanced data preprocessing and feature engineering techniques.

 <img width="999" alt="Screen Shot 2024-03-26 at 9 41 49 PM" src="https://github.com/ayumu0622/UCBData100-1stSolutionMLModel/assets/67722808/dddede96-b260-48be-a222-bf253b829150">